 What Money Am I Entitled to in a Lawrenceville Dog Bite Claim?

 Georgia’s laws allow you to recover 100% of your damages and costs.
 The kinds of damages the Gwinnett County courts might award you include:

 - The cost of long-term rehabilitation or physical therapy

 - The cost of treating your psychological injuries

 - The wages you lost from missing work because of the attack

-Court also often award substantial sums for pain and suffering or for serious, long-term disabilities and other losses.
-We know that money can never truly compensate you for the trauma of a dog attack, but it can help you maintain your footing financially as you move through the healing process.
+Courts also often award substantial sums for pain and suffering or for serious, long-term disabilities, and other losses.
+Our dog bite lawyers in Lawrenceville know that money can never truly compensate you for the trauma of a dog attack, but it can help you maintain your footing financially as you move through the healing process.

-Speak to a Lawrenceville Dog Bite Lawyer for Free
+Speak to a Lawrenceville Dog Bite Attorney for Free

 John Foy & Associates is one of the few law firms in Georgia with experience winning dog bite cases.
 With 20 years of experience, we have a solid track record of success.
 From our beginnings as a local law firm, we have always concentrated on helping victims of attacks and other injuries, never siding with insurance companies.